Get started with Nextflow on Verily Workbench

 Note

-On Verily Workbench, the easiest way to get started using Nextflow is via a cloud environment, where Nextflow and the Workbench CLI are already installed for you.
+On Verily Workbench, the easiest way to get started using Nextflow is via an app, where Nextflow and the Workbench CLI are already installed for you.
 This tutorial walks through that process.
 If you like, you can also use a local installation of the Workbench CLI.1.
 Create a workspace

 If you don't already have a Workbench workspace that you want to use, you can create one via either the Workbench CLI or the web UI.